sarahmattar/mern-contact-keeper/README.md

 ### Instructions for Installation

 Installing the application requires Node.js and Nodemon to be installed.
+To launch the server and client via Concurrently:

-The `npm run dev` script will allow you to launch the server and client via Concurrently.
+`npm run dev`